 Three films, viewed independently, will be discussed by the group each month.
-At the end of each session the group will decide the films for the next session.
-The group will be notified before the first session of the films to be discussed.
+At the end of the meeting the group will decide the films for the next session.
+The group will be notified of the films to be discussed before the first session.

 Bruce organises drawing and other media projects, sometimes including watercolour.
 Profiles of individual artists are discussed from time to time, and other topics of artistic interest.
 The work of the group is displayed regularly in the foyer.